-Holly Springs, Mississippi: Graceland Too (Closed)
+Holly Springs, Mississippi: Graceland Too (Gone)

 - Near the town center, a few blocks east of Hwy 7, one block south of E. Vandom Ave.
 At the corner of Gholson Ave. and Randolph St.